-Of former Miami New Times impresarios Jim Larkin and Mike Lacey, one deleted himself off the face of the earth, the other stayed alive to face more charges related to the global sex operations of Backpage and Backpage.com, which he founded.
+Of former Miami New Times impresarios Jim Larkin and Mike Lacey, one deleted himself off the face of the earth, the other stayed alive to face more charges related to the global sex operations of Backpage and Backpage online, which he founded.

-Not long before that, in 2005, longtime Miami New Times editor Jim Mullins quit after two of his staff illegally wiretapped phone calls for a piece that saw nationwide condemnation when the subject of their story offed himself by hammer strike to cylindrical projectile in the lobby of the old Miami Herald building on Biscayne Bay
+Not long before that, in 2005, longtime Miami New Times editor Jim Mullins quit after a piece that saw nationwide condemnation when the subject of a story he published offed himself by hammer strike to cylindrical projectile in the lobby of the old Miami Herald building on Biscayne Bay.

 That was Commissioner Arthur Teele.